Distance: 40km (Day one 25km, Day two 15km)

 - Tent or bivy or sleep under the stars!

 - Food and snacks for the days (1 x breakfast, 2 x lunch, 1 x dinner)

 - 2 x 3 litres of water carrying capacity minimum.
 Recommended 4 liters of water per day.
 The only thing worse than carrying water, is running out of water.

 - Sun protection (A wide brimmed hat, long sleeve shirt, long pants)

 - Appropriate footwear

-- Swimming may be unwise near the tip as currents appear strong, several sharks have been sighted and it's NQ so crocs...
+- Swimming may be unwise near the tip as currents appear strong, sharks and it's NQ so crocs...